Our take on the Ducati Monster 821

 There’s one blog that has taken the step of downing their laptops and manning the tools – California’s The Bullitt.
 We featured their amazing Triumph Bonneville build back in mid-2015, and now they’re back with this mildly modded yet majorly sexy Ducati Monster 821.

 I debated getting the Monster 1200 R but decided I loved the 821 motor.
 The initial plans for the bike were to build an “821 R”.
 I was going to Panigale R tank, cut it in half horizontally and mate it to the bottom of the Monster tank.
-Deciding to ultimately stick with the classic Monster shape, I enlisted my painter-buddy, Ronnie Simmon’s, help and stripping the tank completely bare, and then applying the Panigale R paint scheme.
+Deciding to ultimately stick with the classic Monster shape, I enlisted my painter-buddy, Ronnie Simmons, to help strip the tank bare, and then applied the Panigale R paint scheme.
 Opting for black over red, the accents put back in were in a bronze to match the engine and swingarm.
 DUCATI shows through in peek-a-boo steel.
 A similar treatment was done to the tail cowl and fender with the closely matched silver to replicate the exposed steel on the tank.

 A Competition Werkes exhaust slip-on was debadged and ceramic coated in a ‘burnt bronze’ along with the headers to match the swingarm and engine cases as well.
 I no longer had any red on the bike and didn’t want to put the original Comp Werkes badge so I worked with them and got a custom badge I riveted in place.
 A rear Öhlins shock was acquired and added out back.
 I ceramic coated the spring black – as I do to all my Öhlins.
 A quick Dremel hit to the rear hugger and she was in place.